Democratic Republic of Congo

 Episcopal Relief & Development is partnering with the Province of the Anglican Church of the Congo (PEAC) to address violence against women by increasing church and community participation in response, awareness and prevention.

 The gender-based violence prevention project was piloted in the Diocese of Aru in 2016 to develop a program that could be used in other dioceses around the DRC.
-It aims to prevent violence against women by equipping leaders to educate their communities and reduce the devastating effects of violence on individuals and their communities.
-The program also supports survivors by providing immediate medical care, as well as psychological support and follow-up care.
-Additionally, support will be provided to increase the number of case hearings against aggressors in a provincial court – a measure that aims to deter and reduce future violence.
+It aimed to prevent violence against women by equipping faith and community leaders to educate their communities and reduce the devastating effects of violence on individuals and their communities.
+The program also supported survivors by providing immediate medical care, as well as psychological support and follow-up care.
+Additionally, the project provides support to survivors, including legal representation against aggressors in a provincial court.
 In 2018, the project expanded into five new health zones, reaching the entire Diocese of Aru.
-Its focus remains on equipping faith leaders, health center staff, youth and other community leaders with the knowledge and tools they need to educate others about violence against women.

 Our work with Women focuses on helping communities promote the rights of women and children and move toward the vision that everyone deserves a life free from violence in a society where they are treated with dignity and respect.
 Only then can communities truly heal and thrive.